WizeEveryWhere/OpenWize/docs/advanced_documentation/build_system.rst

 config_support-config.cmake
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This file provide helper macros or functions to :
+This file provides helper macros or functions to :

 - *get_cfg* : this macro will include your own platform specific cmake.
 Based on command line argument *BUILD_CFG* and *BUILD_CFG_DIR*.